-Studies in the cultural and religious background, the historical developments, and the present situation of Christian missions in Africa south of the Sahara.
-2 semester hrs.
+Studies in the cultural and religious background, the historical developments, and the present situation of Christian missions in Africa, south of the Sahara.
+3 semester hrs.

-2261 Mission Area Studies:

-Europe and the Middle East
+2261 Mission Area Studies: North Africa and the Middle East

-Studies in the cultural and religious background and the historical developments and present situation of Christian missions in Europe and the Middle East.
-2 semester hrs.
+Studies in the cultural and religious background, the historical developments and present situation of Christian missions in North Africa and the Middle East.